nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/sb3_rw61x_readme.md

 To provision the device perform the following steps:

 1. Erase the device
-2. Build `mcuboot_opensource` or `ota_rom_basic` project depending what you want to evaluate
+2. Build `mcuboot_opensource`+`ota_mcuboot_basic` or `ota_rom_basic` project depending what you want to evaluate
-3. Get the device into ISP mode - typically on development boards hold the ISP button and press the reset button
+3. Get the device into ISP mode
+    * Typically on development boards hold the ISP button and press the reset button
-4. Open the SEC tool and create new workspace for RW61x target device, test the ISP connection
+4. Open the SEC tool and create new workspace for RW61x target device
+    * Test the ISP connection in SEC tool
 5. Switch to PKI management tab
     * Click __Generate keys__ (leave default settings)

 ![Image](sb3_pics/1_prov_keys.jpg)

-RW61x doesn't properly support shadow registers to process SB3 files for development purpose so the correct __RKTH__ and __CUST_MK_SK__ has to be provisioned.
-To provision these keys and keep the device in __Develop lifecycle__ we will initially use __Encrypted (IPED) Plain__ boot type as a workaround.
-This initial operation provisions the device with RTKH and CUST_MK_SK permanently but the board will be still usable for development purpose as OTP BOOT_CFG0 (fuseword 15) remains intact.
+RW61x doesn't properly support shadow registers to process SB3 files for development purposes, so the correct __RKTH__ and __CUST_MK_SK__ have to be provisioned.
+To provision these keys and keep the device in the __Develop lifecycle__, we will initially use __Encrypted (IPED) Plain__ boot type as a workaround.
+This initial operation provisions the device with RTKH and CUST_MK_SK permanently, but the board will still be usable for development purposes as OTP BOOT_CFG0 (fuseword 15) remains intact.

 Note: User is advised to save SEC tool workspace (or atleast the keys somewhere) for future use

-6. Build Image tab
+6. Build Image
     * Boot: __Encrypted (IPED) Plain__
     * Select `ota_rom_basic` or `mcuboot_opensource` output binary or ELF image as __Source executable image__
     * Lifecycle: __Develop, OTP__